tennydesign/prj1-To-do-list-app/README.md

 - Absolutely NO auto-layout.
 - A honest attempt to solve a real problem, even with very limited technical resources.

-So my first poject went like this:
+So my first project went like this:

 I tried to create a very simple, yet extremely functional task list app.
 While coding it I tried to challenge myself to solve a real problem, offer something new to TODO Apps but, yet, something users could really find it helpful.
 The two functionalities that added this flavor to the app are: